DavidMurrayP2P/PhotonPowerZero/FDM/6W_Voltaic_Panel_to_Multicomp_enclosure/README.md

  - Solar Panel https://voltaicsystems.com/6-watt-panel/
  - Right angled Female 3.5x1.1mm - 5.5x2.1mm: https://voltaicsystems.com/A106 or https://www.adafruit.com/product/4287
- - If you get an EFTE panel you need to get ETFE Panel Screw & Washer Set https://voltaicsystems.com/mount-set-etfe/ best I can tell these are M3 screws, washers and nuts.
+ - If you get an EFTE panel you need to get ETFE Panel Screw & Washer Set https://voltaicsystems.com/mount-set-etfe/ these are 4-40 but an M3 should work

 ## Finished Construction